How to spot a bot on Facebook: 8 Red flags and tools to protect your profile

 Case study: COVID-19 Misinformation on Facebook (2020–2021)

+During the pandemic, Facebook became a significant platform for the spread of health misinformation, largely facilitated by bots and fake accounts.
 Research by Carnegie Mellon University and the Center for Countering Digital Hate (CCDH) found that bots were behind conspiracy theories and anti-vaccine content.

 A 2021 CCDH report identified the “Disinformation Dozen”—12 people responsible for nearly 65% of anti-vaccine posts, amplified by bots using tactics like spamming, impersonating doctors, and mass posting.

-The case highlights how bot-driven disinformation can harm public health and the urgent need for users to verify content online.
+This content fueled vaccine hesitancy and was declared a public health threat by the U.S. Surgeon General.
+In response, Facebook removed over 20 million misleading posts and suspended bot accounts.
+The case highlights how bot-driven disinformation can harm public health and underscores the urgent need for users to verify online content.

 How Facebook is battling bots